voxel51/eta/docs/pipelines_dev_guide.md

 The pipeline metadata file defines the connectivity of the computation graph.
 In practice, the pipeline builder uses this information to instantiate the necessary configuration files to run a pipeline on new input data.

+## Types in the ETA System

+Because the ETA system is generic and supports third-party pipelines that may be written in languages other than Python or otherwise developed independently from the ETA codebase and exposed only through executable files (perhaps even remotely via a REST API), the ETA library exposes a **type system** in the `eta.core.types` module that defines a common framework that pipelines must use to define their semantics.

+The ETA types must be used by all pipeline metadata files whether or not the pipeline is built using the ETA library.
+In particular, if a third-party pipeline performs a new type of operation, a corresponding class must be added to the `eta.core.types` module describing the type so that ETA that can understand the semantics of the pipeline.
+This information is used when presenting user-facing information about available pipelines.

+The `eta.core.types` module defines four top-level categories of types: pipelines, modules, builtins, and data.
+See `modules_dev_guide.md` for more information about module-specific types, which are beyond the scope of this guide.

+> Note: types may be defined in modules other than `eta.core.types` if
+> necessary (e.g. on a project-specific basis), but these types must still
+> inherit from the base type `eta.core.types.Type`.
+More specifically, for
+> pipelines, new types must be subclasses of `eta.core.types.Pipeline`.

+#### Pipelines

+All ETA pipelines must be declared with a `type` in their pipeline metadata file that is a subclass of `eta.core.types.Pipeline`.
+Pipeline types allow developers to declare the purpose of their pipelines and allow the ETA system to classify and organize the available pipelines by purpose.

+> Currently, only the base pipeline type `eta.core.types.Pipeline` is available,
+> so all pipelines must declare this as their type.
+As the ETA system grows,
+> more fine-grained pipeline types will be added to make the pipeline taxonomy
+> more descriptive for the end-user.

 ## Visualizing Pipelines